tomaslin/grails-inflector/README.md

 #Inflector Plugin for Grails

-This plugin provides a set of tags to make inflections easier.
+This plugin provides a set of simple tags to simplify common text inflections.
+The most common case is the ability to pluralize and singularize words.

+The plugin makes it easy to say 'Currently Logged In: 2 Users' vs. 'Currently Logged In: 1 User'.

 It uses the Inflector class from the JBoss Modeshape library, which is in turn based on the Ruby Inflector.rb.